patrickmmartin/2.8284271247461900976033774484194/article.md

 Notable points:
 * possibly the only algorithm that you can implement using a piece of rope and a setsquare.
-* one fact I had not appreciated about this *bronze age* technique is that it reduces to the following Newtown Raphson
+* one fact I had not appreciated about this *bronze age* technique is that it reduces to one implementation of the following:- Newtown Raphson

 ### Newton Raphson
-Explanation: Newton Raphson [newton_raphson] search for the root of (x^2 - value)
-- note this implementation relies upon plugging in the closed form result for dy/dx as 2*x, so we can skip the noise of having to numerically estimate the gradient.
+Explanation: Newton Raphson [newton_raphson] search for the root of (x^2 - value) Note this implementation relies upon plugging in the closed form result for dy/dx as 2*x, so we can skip the noise of having to numerically estimate the gradient.

 	double my_sqrt_newtonraphson(double val) {

           double x = seed_root();

 	  while (fabs((x * x) - val) > (val / ACCURACY_RATIO_INVERSE)) {
 	    // x * x - val is the function for which we seek the root x = x - ((x * x - val) / (2 * x));